Carnuel, New Mexico

 Carnuel is a census-designated place (CDP) in Bernalillo County, New Mexico, United States.
 The population was 1,232 at the 2010 Census.
 It is part of the Albuquerque Metropolitan Statistical Area.

+Name

-Robert Julyan theorizes that name of the community, which has been spelled both Carnuel and Carnué, derives from the Tiwa word for "badger place."
+Robert Hixson Julyan reports that name of the community, which has been spelled both Carnuel and Carnué, likely derives from the Tiwa word for "badger place."
+This hypothesis is supported by indigenous residents.

 History

 Carnuel (full name San Miguel de Loredo de Carnué) is 20 km east of the original center of the city of Albuquerque.
 The town was created in 1763 to defend Albuquerque from the raids of Comanche, Kiowa, and Plains Apache American Indians.
 The town is located at the mouth of Tijeras Canyon, a strategic and natural corridor between the hostile Indians of the Great Plains and the Spanish settlements of the Rio Grande valley.
 Nineteen men some with families, comprised the first settlers at Carnuel.
-They were mostly from the lower castas of Spanish society, "coyotes" and genízaros (Indians who lived among the Spanish and had adopted some elements of Hispanic culture).
-For the coyotes and genízaros the attraction to settle at Carnuel and other genízaro settlements was the opportunity to own land through a land grant from the New Mexican government.
+They were mostly from the lower castas of Spanish society, "mestizo" (“half blood,” mixed race Indians and Spanish) and genízaros (Indians who lived among the Spanish and had adopted some elements of Hispanic culture).
+For the mestizo and genízaros the attraction to settle at Carnuel and other genízaro settlements was the opportunity to own land through a land grant from the New Mexican government.